Table of Contents

 Medial pterygoid muscle

-The medial pterygoid muscle originates from the pterygoid fossa and inserts at the pterygoid tuberculum.
+The medial pterygoid muscle originates from the pterygoid fossa and inserts in the medial surface of the angle of the lower jaw.
 The innervation occurs via the medial pterygoid nerve of the mandibular nerve.
 The jaw closes during simultaneous contractions.
-A unilateral contraction causes protrusion for crushing of food.
+A unilateral contraction causes protrusion for the crushing of food.

 Lateral pterygoid muscle

 The lateral pterygoid muscle is the only jaw opener of all chewing muscles.
-With the masseter muscle, it forms a muscle loop, which can raise more chewing power than the temporal muscle.
+With the masseter muscle, it forms a muscle loop, which can produce more chewing power than the temporal muscle.

-Furthermore, the muscle consists of two heads.
-The upper head inserts at the greater wing of the sphenoid bone, the lower head at the lateral lamina of the condylar process of the mandible.
+Furthermore, the muscle consists of 2 heads.
+The upper head inserts at the greater wing of the sphenoid bone, while the lower head inserts at the lateral lamina of the condylar process of the mandible.
 The fibers of the upper head radiate into the articular capsule of the jaw joint and the articular disc.
 The lateral pterygoid nerve of the mandibular nerve (V3) innervates both heads.